 While golf facilities allow the opportunity to engage in New Zealand’s most popular club based sport, the land and the built facilities offer so much more value to their communities.

-- Environmental Impact.
 Golf club land offers a wealth of environmental benefits for surrounding communities and to cities as a whole.
 More than half of Auckland Council owned or managed courses back on to green space and act as a green buffer to important reserve areas limiting negative impact on these reserves.
-Many clubs act as storm water run-off reducing the damage to neighbouring property.
+Many clubs act as stormwater run-off reducing the damage to neighbouring property.
 There is also a vast amount of native flora and fauna on golf courses and a number of clubs are working towards environmentally sustainable certification.

-- Health and Well-Being.
 Golf is a great way to stay fit and healthy, particularly for those in the older age group who are often not offered as many opportunities to recreate as younger people.
-With close to 5 million rounds annually, a million within Auckland, a nation of people are being moved by the sport which has great benefit not only to the individuals, but also to the health system of New Zealand.
+With close to 5 million rounds annually, a million within Auckland, a nation of people are being moved by the sport which has great benefits not only to the individuals but also to the health system of New Zealand.
 We know the value of 10,000 steps a day.
 The average round of golf can take between six to eight thousand steps.
 If you’re having an off day, this can be much higher!